-The beauty of having them all in one place is the visual reminder of those moments where God reached out through the pages of creative people who listened to the call to write and thereby touched me.
-It is a large part of why I have been involved in the book business for over thirty years.
+The beauty of having them all in one place is the visual reminder of those moments when God reached out through the pages of creative people who listened to the call to write and thereby touched me.
+It is a large part of why I have been involved in the book business for more than forty years.

 Here are the books in no particular order:

 Green Letters – Miles Stanford

 Knowledge of the Holy – A. W. Tozer

 Much More – Jack R. Taylor

 Barabbas: A Novel – Pär Lagerkvist (Nobel Prize winner for Literature in 1951)

 How Can It Be All Right When Everything Is All Wrong? – Lewis Smedes